Switch to ADA Accessible Theme

 Our Personal Injury Lawyers in Florida Can Answer Your Questions

-While the above are some of the most common Florida personal injury FAQs our Florida personal injury lawyers hear, we know you have so many more.
-At Lesser, Lesser, Landy & Smith, PLLC, our skilled attorneys will listen to all of your questions and provide the answers you need.
-Call us today at 561-472-8165 or contact us online to schedule a free case evaluation.
+While these are some of the most common personal injury FAQs our Florida personal injury lawyers hear, we know you have many more.
+At Lesser, Lesser, Landy & Smith, PLLC, our skilled trial attorneys will listen to all of your questions and provide the answers you need.